· 25 February 2020 ·

 Robert Devereux was a comely, charming youth who grew older but not up.
-Throughout his life his behaviour was marked by the snits and sulks of a spoilt child, followed by frantic glee after a tantrum removed a thwart.
+Throughout his life his behaviour was marked by the snits and sulks of a spoilt child, followed by frantic glee after the tantrums removed the thwarts.
 His personality was all Freudian id.
-His words were impassioned, his gestures grandiose, his actions disproportionate to their causes.
+Emotions were always passionate, gestures grandiose, actions disproportionate to their causes.
 Had Doctor Lopez read the DSM he’d have diagnosed the patient as bipolar.
 As it was, the doctor diagnosed a different malady and the patient made him pay for it.
 Disproportionately.

 Out in the fighting fields, Essex’s troops were devoted to their charismatic commander.
-He loved his soldiers and he made sure they knew it, even if love was nearly all he could give them for their effort and their blood.
+He loved his men and he made sure they knew it, even if love was all he could give them for their effort and their blood.
 Sometimes he’d pay them himself when Elizabeth wouldn’t.
-He was ridiculed and reprimanded for the number of knighthoods he bestowed on campaign.
+He bestowed battlefield knighthoods at a rate that earned him reprimand and ridicule.
 He led from the front, often to the point of reckless folly.

-He believed that making righteous war was his particular gift, the destiny of his noble birthright.
+He believed that making war on England’s enemies was his noble destiny, his particular gift.
 I’m not unsympathetic to this.
-I felt it myself when I was a young man, the call of the bloodline from deep within.
+As a young man I felt it myself, the call of the bloodline from deep within.
 Where Essex erred was in thinking that the call guaranteed success.
-He assumed that victories and acclaim and great rewards would come to him by right.
+He assumed victory and acclaim and great rewards would come to him by right.
 Opportunities he was given, but time after time he failed to deliver results.
-Little ever returned with him except excuses, petulance, and swingeing bills that Elizabeth was increasingly loath to pay.
+Little returned with him but excuses, petulance, and swingeing bills that Elizabeth grew ever more loath to pay.

 And books, once.
 On the return voyage from Cádiz in 1596 (lots of sacking and burning but no Spanish treasure), Essex acquired a large pile of books.
 They were looted from the library of the Episcopal Palace in the Portuguese town of Faro, his share of the plunder before Faro too was sacked and burned.
 In 1600 Essex gave these books to Thomas Bodley, helping to seed Bodley’s new library at the University of Oxford.

 In 2014 some folks in Faro figured that the books were four centuries overdue and ought to be returned.
 This has not yet occurred.
-They might want to consider waiving the late fees.
-I would expect the Bodleian Library to comply with Faro’s dunning right after the British Museum returns the Elgin Marbles to Athens.
+They might consider waiving the late fees.
+I expect the Bodleian Library will comply with Faro’s dunning right after the British Museum returns the Elgin Marbles to Athens.

-’Swounds, this post was in my Drafts folder awaiting the 25th when the fate of the Greek sculptures became a Brexit controversy.
-We shall see what happens.
-The Parthenon Frieze draws much more of the world’s notice than a stack of fusty books on a library shelf, most of them written in Latin.
+’Swounds, that joke was sitting in the draft waiting to be posted when the Greek sculptures became a Brexit controversy.
+The Parthenon Frieze draws a lot more of the world’s attention than a stack of fusty old books on a library shelf, most of them in Latin.
 Lord Elgin had at least the fig-leaf of a legal purchase to cover his actions, while Essex’s haul was pure pillage.
 An interesting distinction.

-Inside and outside the court Essex courted opinion, advertising his magnanimity, his version of events, his personal image.
-He made himself as visible as possible in an era before mass media, when information travelled at the speed of horse.
-Here are just three of the regiment of self-portraits he took in the rare Venetian looking-glass in his garderobe at Essex House.
-If someone so much as complimented his haircut he’d have one sent to their steward, complete with hanging instructions for optimum viewing.
+Inside and outside the court Essex courted opinion, promoting his image, his magnanimity, his version of events.
+He made himself highly visible in an era before mass media, when information travelled only at the speed of horse.
+Here are just three of his regiment of self-portraits taken in the rare Venetian looking-glass in his garderobe at Essex House.
+If someone so much as complimented his haircut he’d have a portrait sent to their steward, complete with hanging instructions for optimum viewing.

-See Captions following the post for alternate facts.
+See Captions at the end of the post for alternate facts.

-Others also promoted his brand.
-Some engravings were commissioned by friends or followers.
-Some came unbidden, made by printers out to profit from the sale of Essexian memorabilia.
+Others also advertised the Essex brand.
+Engravings were commissioned by friends and followers.
+Some came unbidden, made by printers aiming to profit from the sale of popular Essexian memorabilia.

 engraving by William Rogers c1599